I have been a featured writer and editor for MathValues from 2018-2020.

 Help!
 I need to teach my course online and I’ve never done this before!

 MAA Math Ambassadors in a Global Mathematics Community

-Katie Burke taught me how fabulous it can be to work with an editor.
-She invited me to write these pieces:
+Katie Burke taught me how fabulous it can be to work with an editor and invited me to write these pieces for American Scientist:

 5 Reasons to Teach Mathematical Modeling

 Postdoc Mentorship can Launch Careers